 - Generalists handle broad HR tasks; HRBPs focus on strategic workforce plans; talent acquisition professionals own hiring and employer brand.

-- Modern HR career path success requires tech adoption, data skills, and strong communication.
+- Modern HR career roadmap success requires tech adoption, data skills, and strong communication.

 - Certifications and continuous learning accelerate HR career progression and credibility.